GeniaPiano/school-app-new/README.md

 </p>

 - **Backend:**
-  - Node.js: The backend of this application is powered by Node.js, which provides a server-side runtime environment.
+  - Node.js: The backend of this application is powered by Node.js
   - Express.js: Express is used for handling routing and creating a RESTful API.
-  - SQL Database: The application utilizes a SQL database to store and manage data.
+  - SQL Database
   - GraphQL: GraphQL is integrated for data fetching from Dato CMS.
   - TypeScript

 - **Frontend:**
-  - React: The frontend is built using React, a popular JavaScript library for building user interfaces.
-  - Chakra UI: Chakra UI is used for styling the frontend components, providing a modern and responsive design.
+  - React
   - TypeScript
+  - Chakra UI

 - **Deployment:**
   - Linux Server: The application is deployed on a Linux server for hosting and serving the application.